 Candidate's full name: Position: Employment/Contractor Applicant Confirmation of Identity Identity confirmation, either by: Use of an electronic identity credential (e.g. The RealMe identity verification service), and a search of personnel record to check that the identity has not been claimed by someone else.
 Date: OR 2.
 Following the regulatory process to provide confidence that: The identity exists (i.e. that it is not fictitious) by checking an original primary identification document.
 Date: The identity is a 'living' identity and the potential children's worker uses that identity in the community by checking an original secondary identity document.
 Date: The potential children's worker links to the identity either by checking an identity document that contains a photo , or by using an identity referee .
 Date: Searching personnel records to check that the identity has not been claimed by someone else.
-Date: Employment/Contractor Applicant Background and Potential Risk Chec ks Activity: Interview/s of the potential children's worker Date: Qualifications checked Date: Obtained and considered a work history, covering the preceding five years, provided by the potential children's worker.
-Date: Obtained and considered information from at least two referees, not related to the potential children's worker or part of their extended family.
+Date: Employment/Contractor Applicant Background and Potential Risk Checks Activity: Interview/s of the potential children's worker Date: Qualifications checked Date: Obtained and considered a work history , covering the preceding five years, provided by the potential children's worker.
+Date: Obtained and considered information from at least two referees , not related to the potential children's worker or part of their extended family.
 Referee name: Date: Referee name: Date:

-or registration authority, including (but not limited to) confirmation the children's worker is currently a member of the organisation, or current registered by the authority. nat the potential Obtained and considered information from a New Zealand Police Vet Date: Electronic Media Checked Risk assessment confirmation confirm to the based on the information above, this person does not pose a risk to a child best of my knowledge, d or young person.
+Information sought from any relevant professional organisation, licensing authority, or registration authority, including (but not limited to) confirmation that the potential children's worker is currently a member of the organisation, or currently licensed or registered by the authority.
+Obtained and considered information from a New Zealand Police Vet Date: Electronic Media Checked Risk assessment confirmation Confirm to the best of my knowledge, based on the information above, this person does not pose a risk to a child or young person.
 Signed: Date: